 In the event of a class cancellation, services related to the maintenance and security of facilities, and the health and safety of students, staff and guests (i.e. emergency management, dining services, power plant, University Police, snow removal, etc.) are considered essential,and must be continued in spite of severe weather conditions.

 Unless the Governor closes the College, employees who choose not to come to work or to leave work early are required to charge their time.
-The only exception is for instructional faculty whose classes have been canceled.

 For more information, please see the full extraordinary weather policy, available here (PDF).

 Upon receipt of a recommendation from Physical Plant, the President may:

 - Cancel classes.
 Employees are still expected to make reasonable efforts to report to work.